10 tenancy rights every student should know

 There are a number of reasons why a landlord could legally evict you, including the following:

-• Being at least two months late on rent payments
+- Being at least three months late on rent payments

-• Letting the property fall into an unacceptable state
+- Letting the property and/or furniture fall into an unacceptable state

 What to do if your landlord wants you to leave

 Seek legal advice immediately if your landlord threatens to evict you.
-If there's no court order included in your eviction notice, this is illegal.
+If they try to evict you without a legal reason and a court order, this is illegal.
 Only a bailiff with a valid warrant can evict you.

 It's also considered a crime for your landlord to use any harassment tactics to get you out of the property.
 These include: